-Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 7.6.3 of the FFY 2022-2024 CCDF Plan: Number of licensed and registered child care homes and facilities were provided training services - 926;
+Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 7.6.3 of the FFY 2022-2024 CCDF Plan: Number of licensed and registered child care homes and facilities were provided training services - 435;

-Number of legally exempt providers caring for children whose families receive CCDF subsidies received health and safety training guidebooks - Hawaii DHS will continue to work on obtaining the data about newly legally exempt providers that begin care for children whose families received CCDF subsidies during FFY 2023;
+Number of legally exempt providers caring for children whose families receive CCDF subsidies received health and safety training guidebooks - 864;

-Number of licensed and registered child care homes and facilities received health and safety training guidebooks -Hawaii DHS will continue to work on obtaining the data about new licensed and registered child care homes and facilities that start operating during FFY 2024;
+Number of licensed and registered child care homes and facilities received health and safety training guidebooks Hawaii DHS will continue to work on obtaining the data about new license and registered child care homes and facilities that start operating during FFY 2025;

-Number of children served by the licensed and registered child care homes and facilities receiving training services - 16,954;
+Number of children served by the licensed and registered child care homes and facilities receiving training services - 12,842;

-Number of subsidy children served by the legally exempt provider caring for children whose families receive CCDF subsidies - 154; and
+Number of subsidy children served by the legally exempt provider caring for children whose families receive CCDF subsidies - 848; and

-Number of licensed and registered child care homes and facilities receiving menu reviews - 108.
+Number of licensed and registered child care homes and facilities receiving menu reviews - 166.
+Confirmed.